-Before we continue to talk about the pope visit to Turkey, and his personal ways of running religious issues, let us look at the main historic religious buildings that the pope visited in Turkey, it will give us an idea of their importance, and the importance that Turkey has played in the religious world; it is also necessary that we talk about Turkey and its Geographic position, to see the reasons why most of the western religions have gone through Turkey back and forward to these modern days, because this would be one of the reasons why the pope visited Turkey, you see, Turkey could be or is the country that links most religions and civilizations together, it is its geographical position that involves Turkey, you see even today a lot of things happen that partly involves Turkey.
+Now let us look at the main historic religious buildings that the pope visited in Turkey, it will give us an idea of their importance, and the importance that Turkey has played in the religious world; it is necessary that we talk about Turkey and its Geographic position, to see the reasons why most of the western religions have gone through Turkey back and forward to these modern days, because this would be one of the reasons why the pope visited Turkey, you see, Turkey is the country that links most religions and civilizations together, it is its geographical position that involves Turkey, you see even today a lot of things happen that partly involves Turkey.

 Here we also would like to paste a video link that talks about Istanbul’s Blue Mosque and other things that could be of important to know to our readers, in order to understand what has been going on over there for a long time, this is the link; Istanbul's Blue Mosque - National Geographic, there are also other things in this video, but you can ignore them if you like.

 Here under are some photos of the religious building that the pope has visited; we will say a bit more about Turkey history, as we go on in this article.
 Because it is important to know, that in this part of the world have happened more religious things, and other historic things that one would think is possible, so, we are going to talk about a few of them, starting from this city of Istanbul that joins two continents.